ohlab/GRiD/README.md

 # Example test
-The test sample contain reads from *Staphylococcus epidermids*, *Lactobacillus gasseri*, and *Campylobacter upsaliensis*, each with a coverage of ~ 0.5.
-Download the GRiD folder and cd to the test directory as shown below.
+The test sample contain reads from *Staphylococcus epidermids*, *Lactobacillus gasseri*, and *Campylobacter upsaliensis*, each with coverage of ~ 0.5.
+Download the GRiD folder and run the test as shown below.

 `wget https://github.com/ohlab/GRiD/archive/1.0.4.tar.gz`